dr-leo/intake_sdmx/doc/index.rst

 or from a `conda environment <https://www.anaconda.com/>`_::

-    $ conda install intake_sdmx -c conda-forge
+    $ conda install intake_sdmx -c intake

-Next, look at a
-:doc:`usage example in only 10 lines of code <example>`.
-Then dive into the longer, narrative :doc:`tutorial <tutorial>` and finally peruse   the more advanced chapters as needed.
+Next, look at the narrative :doc:`tutorial <tutorial>` and finally peruse   the more advanced chapters as needed.

 .. toctree::
    :maxdepth: 1

-   example
    tutorial
+   whatsnew

 :mod:`intake_sdmx` user guide
 ===========================